 6.8 Buffer boundary violation (buffer overflow) [HCB]

-The vulnerabilities from buffer boundary violation documented in ISO/IEC 24772-1:2024 6.8 resulting in undefined behaviours do not apply to Java, because Java has inherent protections in the language to prevent buffer boundary violations.
+The vulnerabilities from buffer boundary violations documented in ISO/IEC 24772-1:2024 6.8, resulting in undefined behaviours, do not apply to Java because Java has inherent protections in the language to prevent buffer boundary violations.
 The vulnerabilities associated with denial of service or termination of the program are possible, depending upon how related exceptions are handled.
 See 6.36 Ignored error status and unhandled exceptions [OYB].

 6.9 Unchecked array indexing [XYZ]